Unitech/pm2/README.md

 ```

 If a test is broken please report us issues [here](https://github.com/Unitech/pm2/issues?state=open)
 Also make sure you have all dependencies needed.
-For Ubuntu :
+For Ubuntu:

 ```bash
 $ sudo apt-get install build-essential